penumbra-zone/penumbra/spec/zswap/auction.md

-A key challenge in the design of any private swap mechanism is that zero-knowledge proofs only allow privacy for user-specific state, not for global state, because [they don't let you prove statements about things that you don't know][barrywhitehat-private-uniswap].
+A key challenge in the design of any private swap mechanism is that zero-knowledge proofs only allow privacy for user-specific state, not for global state, because [they don't let you prove statements about things that you don't know](https://ethresear.ch/t/why-you-cant-build-a-private-uniswap-with-zkps/7754).
 While users can prove that their user-specific state was updated correctly without revealing it, they cannot do so for other users' state.